‘They deserve a break’: Louisville restaurant owners treat employees to Vegas trip

 (Story continues below post)

 Several Ramen House employees were pictured waiting at the boarding gate in the post.
+Jonathan Ham, owner of Ramen House, said nearly a dozen employees went on the trip and that he used his own finances to buy their plane tickets and lodging.
+There were some employees who couldn’t go, but Ham said they received bonuses.

+“I just don’t think it should be all about the money,” Ham said.
+“It should be about the relationships that we build.
+For the most part, all of my people love working for this restaurant.
+They believe in it and they all have that accountability where they feel like it’s part of them and that’s what I wanted to instill and this is just a thank you gesture.”

 Customers praised the owners for their appreciation and respect for their employees in the comments.